 Agricultural and Timberland Appraisal

-The comptroller's office gathers data to develop agricultural productivity values for the property value study.
-A major source of information for the Property Tax Assistance Division is the annual Farm and Ranch Survey (PDF, 668KB).
+The Comptroller's office gathers data to develop agricultural productivity values for the property value study.
+A major source of information for the Property Tax Assistance Division is the annual Farm and Ranch Survey.

 How may landowners qualify for special use appraisal?